Calling all gaming experts!

-We are thrilled to be hosting the New Zealand High School Esports Championship for the second year, this time featuring Rocket League!
+Registrations are now open for our Rocket League and Fortnite competitions.
+We are thrilled to be hosting the New Zealand High School Esports Championship for the fourth year, this time featuring Rocket League and Fortnite!

 What are you waiting for?

-Who is eligible to play in this tournament?
+Who is eligible to play in this event?

 Available for all New Zealand High School students.

 How can I sign my school team up?

 Make sure you have a team from your school of at least three eligible players for Rocket League, six players for Fortnite and a teacher who will support your team throughout the event.
 Both students and teachers need to register.

 What are the time requirements?

 For your best chance of success, as a team you will have to invest a little time into practice and preparation.
 If you haven’t played together as a team before, communication is most important.
 You will need to be available to play from 4.30pm to 5.30pm each Wednesday afternoon for 5 weeks from the start date of the event for Rocket League and for 7 weeks for Fortnite.